open-telemetry/oteps/text/logs/0114-log-correlation.md

 what work the program being traced was currently performing.

-In most cases when traces and logs are used in tandem, the attributes of the current scope do not need to be added to the log entry- doing so would duplicate transmission of those values.
-As one span is likely associated with several (or many) log entries, it is more efficient to transmit those attributes with the span once rather than many times with each log entry.
+In most cases when traces and logs are used in tandem, the attributes of the current span do not need to be added to the log entry, because it would duplicate transmission of those values.
+As one span is likely associated with several (or many) log entries, it is more efficient to transmit span attributes with the span once rather than many times with each log entry.
 As a result, for most purposes the goal is to set the three values of traceid, spanid, and traceflags into each log entry that should be associated with that span.